 (Shortcut: CTRL+C on Windows, ⌘+C on Mac)

 Copies a selected text into the clipboard.
 From there, the text can be copied into any other application that has a „paste“ function.
-Texts in different tiers are separated by „Enter.
+Texts in different tiers are separated by „Enter”.

-If the selection includes all tiers (see also second example below), a RTF representation of the specific section of the musical score is copied into the clipboard - instead of text only.
+If the selection includes all tiers (see also second example below), a RTF-representation of the specific section of the musical score is copied into the clipboard –instead of text only.
 This can be copied as a musical score into RTF enabled applications ( esp.
 WORD) by using „Paste“.

 Examples: